April 13, 2017

 Congressman Michael Capuano (D, MA) complained on the House floor that he bought some underwear online and that he thinks that Comcast, his internet service provider (ISP), is selling information about his purchase.
 He was testifying against Republican legislation which prevents a Federal Communications Commission (FCC) regulation promulgated in the waning days of the Obama administration ostensibly to protect Internet privacy from going into effect.
 Trouble is the congressman doesn’t understand who is selling his undergarment preferences.
 It’s highly unlikely that it’s Comcast.

 We’ve all had the same experience.
-You break your ballpeen hammer.; you google ballpeen hammers; your search leads you to Amazon where you make a purchase.
+You break your ballpeen hammer; you google ballpeen hammers; your search leads you to Amazon where you make a purchase.
 Immediately your online experience is framed by a flock of ballpeen hammers.
 You look at weatherunderground: rain tomorrow and ballpeen hammers.
 Check the local news: headline is arson under a banner ad for ballpeen hammers.

 How does that happen, you ask?
 Did my ISP spy on my search or my transaction with Amazon and then sell my information to the makers of ballpeen hammers?
 Is that what happened to the congressman and his underwear order?
 Nope.
 It was either Google or Amazon (or both) who “monetized” the information you gave them about your purchase intentions.
 Here’s how it works: